garrandall/popular-music-data/tracks/they-want-efx-das-efx.md

 I spiggedy-spark a spiff and give a twist like Chubby Checker I take my Froot Loops with two scoops, make it double decker Oh Finster Baby come to Papa Duke
-A babaloo, ooh, a babaloo boogedy boo
+A babaloo, oh a babaloo boogedy boo
 I went from Gucci to Stussy, to fliggedy-flam a groupie To Zsa Zsa, to yibbedy-yabba dabba hoochie koochie Tally ho I-I'll take my Stove Top instead of my Tater, so